alirezasalemi7/PR-RAG/README.md

 ## Training planner model

-The first step in training the planning model is to generate a diverse set of plans, produce a response for each plan, evaluate the responses, and select those that exceed a certain threshold.
+The first step in training the planning model involves generating a diverse set of plans, producing a response for each plan, evaluating the responses, and selecting those that exceed a predefined quality threshold.
 The model is then trained on these high-quality, self-generated plans.
-To do this, we first generate a diverse set of plans:
+To begin, we generate a diverse set of plans:

 ```shell
 python plan_queries.py \